zx80/flask-simple-auth/README.md

 - `httpd` web-server checked authentication passed in the request.

-- `basic` http basic auth with a function hook for getting the password hash.
+- `basic` HTTP basic auth with a function hook for getting the password hash.

-- `param` same with http parameter-provided login/password.
+- `param` same with HTTP parameter-provided login/password.

 - `password` tries `basic` then `param`.